-AV: Are there any inside jokes, references or tributes that folks should look for, in the film?
+AV: Are there any inside jokes or references that folks should look for, in the film?

 AV: Looking back on the film, is there anything you would like to change?
 Anything you wish you had done differently?

 KM: No, I think, in tone, we were sort of spot on.
 I’m happy with it.
 I think it’s good.
-I would love to have a longer running time.
-That would be the only the thing I would say I would love to have.
+I would have loved to have a longer running time.
+That would be the only the thing I would say I would have loved to have.
 That’s not because I think the story needs to be a longer story.
-But I’m just completely self-indulgent. [laughs] I just want to see more Turtles stuff, and I want to see longer scenes.
+But I’m just completely self-indulgent. [laughs] I want to see more Turtles stuff, and I want to see longer scenes.
 I want to see that kind of stuff.
 But for the most part, it’s all cool.

 AV: Were you given a restriction as to how long the movie had to be?

 KM: No, there wasn’t a set time.
-But it was like everybody gets involved – the studios and production company.
-Then there are the production costs for how much you can afford to animate.
+But everybody gets involved — the studios and production company — and there are the production costs for how much you can afford to animate.
 It’s cool, though.
-Everything sort of comes down to DVD too, which is kind of neat.
-But we were never told that the film had to have a specific running time or anything.
+Everything sort of comes down to DVD, too, which is kind of neat.
+But we were never told that the film had to have a specific running time.

 AV: What can you tell us about any possible TMNT sequels?
 There has been a lot of talk about Shredder returning, but what about other characters?

-KM: You know, it’s funny, because it’s never been more than a lunchtime conversation between me and my fried Tom Tanaka, who also was the director on the movie and did a lot of the story work as well.
-But I mean, there’s nothing set yet.
+KM: You know, it’s funny, because it’s never been more than a lunchtime conversation between me and my friend Tom Tanaka, who was an assistant director on the movie and did a lot of the story work as well.
+I mean, there’s nothing set yet.

 There’s a lot out there.
-We come up with ideas for Peter.
-‘Okay, Pete, they time-travel back, and they go to Mayan culture, and they fight aliens, who just happen to be teleporting back at the same time.’
-And he’s like, ‘Eh, we did it in 1992.’
+We come up with ideas for Peter: “Okay, Pete, they time-travel back, and they explore Mayan culture, and they fight aliens, who just happen to be teleporting back at the same time.”
+And he’s like, “Eh, we did it in 1992.”
 Stuff like that.
-I mean, they’ve been everywhere.
+I mean, the Turtles have been everywhere.
 There’s so much source material.

 AV: Regarding the unfortunate passing of Mako, have you given any thought about who might voice Splinter in the next TMNT movie?

 It’s weird.
-It’s almost like you just kind of want to let to it lie, at this point.
-It seems like, ‘Is it a tribute to have somebody who sounds like Mako, or is it better to just recast it?’
+It’s almost like you just want to let it lie, at this point.
+It seems like, “Is it a tribute to have somebody who sounds like Mako, or is it better to just recast it?”
 I don’t know.
-This is just my opinion.
-It’s not the company’s.
-To me, I would probably just rather recast instead of having somebody who sounds like Mako, because I don’t think anybody can really match Mako.
+This is just my opinion, not the company’s.
+To me, I would probably rather recast instead of having somebody who sounds like Mako, because I don’t think anybody can really match Mako.

 AV: What advice would you like to offer anyone wanting to work in the animation industry?

 KM: There are so many factors of animation.
 But to me, it’s always about storytelling.
-I think whether or not you’re drawing comic books, or even animating little scenes or whatever, to me, it’s always about just finding a way to tell stories.
+Whether or not you’re drawing comic books, or even animating little scenes or whatever, it’s always about finding a way to tell stories.

-I’m a big fan of modeling, in the sense that you find somebody that you admire or whose work you admire.
+I’m a big fan of modeling, in the sense that you find somebody whom you admire or whose work you admire.
 You just start looking at what they do and start drawing like they do.
-You start doing stuff like they do, trying to figure out what it is about their work makes it so appealing to you.
-Then eventually, you’ll branch out and start creating your own style.
+You start doing stuff like they do, trying to figure out what it is about their work that makes it so appealing to you.
+Then, eventually, you’ll branch out and start creating your own style.
 If you love Chuck Jones’ drawings, start drawing like Chuck Jones, to see why he chose lines the way he did.
-At the end of the day, you’ll eventually spin off into your own sense of style.
+You’ll eventually spin off into your own sense of style.

-And just tenacity.
-Every day that you get up, you keep trying.
-[There'll be] somebody else who’s dropping out, because they just can’t take it anymore.
-When you get up like Rocky and fix raw eggs and stuff, and keep on trying and sending out that portfolio for the 100th time, at the end of the day, you’re still doing something that probably somebody else isn’t going to be doing that day.
+Also, have tenacity.
+Every day that you get up, keep trying.
+There will be somebody else who’s dropping out, because they just can’t take it anymore.
+When you get up like Rocky and fix raw eggs and stuff, and keep on trying and sending out your portfolio for the 100th time, you’re still making an effort that someone else isn’t that day.

-From the staff of Animated News & Views, our sincerest gratitude is sent to Kevin Munroe for his participation in the interview.
+Animated News & Views sends our sincerest gratitude to Kevin Munroe for his participation in the interview.
 In addition, we appreciate Orna Zadeh of Warner Bros. for arranging the conversation.